gliderlabs/logspout/README.md

 * `INACTIVITY_TIMEOUT` - detect hang in Docker API (default 0)
 * `PORT` or `HTTP_PORT` - configure which port to listen on (default 80)
 * `RAW_FORMAT` - log format for the raw adapter (default `{{.Data}}\n`)
-  * The raw adapter has a function `toJSON` that can be used to format the message/fields to a JSON output.
 * `RETRY_COUNT` - how many times to retry a broken socket (default 10)
 * `ROUTESPATH` - path to routes (default `/mnt/routes`)
 * `SYSLOG_DATA` - datum for data field (default `{{.Data}}`)